antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **MUST**  meet the needs of their users

-Ideally all stakeholders should be involved in the development of an API, including data providers, API creators, relevant project mangers, significant end users and representative users.
+Ideally all stakeholders **SHOULD** be involved in the development of an API, including data providers, API creators, relevant project mangers, significant end users and representative users.

 For simple APIs, this may not be many people and simple to organise.
 Others may require more extensive research and engagement with users, including resolving conflicts through negotiation.

-Testing is important to ensure APIs we create meet these needs, and logging and monitoring should be used to track this over time.
-Feedback and retrospectives should be used to ensure that we don't repeat mistakes in the future, and support and emphasise things that worked well.
+Testing is important to ensure APIs we create meet these needs, and logging and monitoring **SHOULD** be used to track this over time.
+Feedback and retrospectives **SHOULD** be used to ensure that we don't repeat mistakes in the future, and support and emphasise things that worked well.

 This is the first of the GDS Design Principles.